Methodology

 Priced scenarioCompetitive intensity normalises.
 Cost programs deliver.
 Premium valuation justified by defensive characteristics and eventual margin recovery.

 Least evidenceDigital transformation delivers margin expansion beyond historical levels.
+Supply chain capex generates returns ahead of schedule.
 Market underestimates business quality.

 Requires: Digital channel profitability.
 Cost savings exceeding guidance.
-Gross margin expansion.
+Gross margin expansion despite competitive pressure.

 Evidence accumulatingCompetitive pressure is permanent, not cyclical.
 Price investment becomes the new baseline.
 Margins settle 50–100bps below historical average.
-Premium valuation unsustainable.
+Premium valuation unsustainable at these economics.

 Requires: Competitor share gains at current pace.
-Consumer price sensitivity elevated.
-Cost inflation persistent.
+Consumer price sensitivity persists.
+Supplier cost inflation not recoverable.

-Tail riskACCC inquiry leads to structural remedies.
+Tail riskACCC inquiry leads to structural remedies — divestiture, pricing constraints, or mandatory code of conduct with compliance costs.
 Industry profitability impaired across all participants.
-Absolute returns decline regardless of relative positioning.

 Requires: Structural remedies recommended.
-Government acts.
-Material compliance costs or pricing restrictions.
+Government acts before election.
+Material compliance costs or pricing restrictions imposed.

 What Settles It